allegro/blog/_posts/2023-02-16-learning-from-noisy-data.md

 ### Synthetic label noise

-To evaluate the model's robustness experimentally, we need to know *a priori* which training instances were mislabelled.
+To evaluate the model’s robustness experimentally, we need to know *a priori* which training instances were mislabelled.
 For that, we use a generator of controllable noise.
 The experimental setup consists of five steps ([**Figure 10**](#figure10)):
 - dumping a clean dataset from a curated pool of offers that are *certainly* in the right place,
 - splitting it into training, validation and test sets,
-- application of synthetic noise to 20% of instances in the training and validation sets (changing the offer's category to a wrong one),
+- application of synthetic noise to 20% of instances in the training and validation sets (changing the offer’s category to a wrong one),
 - training the model on the noisy dataset,
 - testing the model on a held-out fraction of the clean dataset.

 <a id="figure10"></a><img src="/uploads/upload_693bf80749545a843f63d0105a4f55fb.png" style="display:block;float:none;margin-left:auto;margin-right:auto;width:80%;margin-bottom:10px" alt="Staying clean has many benefits.
 Stay clean kids!" />

 **Figure 10.
-Testing the model's robustness.** The full dataset of clean instances (offers with true category labels) is split into training, validation and test sets.
+Testing the model’s robustness.** The full dataset of clean instances (offers with true category labels) is split into training, validation and test sets.
 Next, label noise is introduced to the training and validation sets and the model is trained.
 The model is tested on a held-out fraction of the clean dataset.